bigbridge-nl/product-import/README.md

 The other 20 stock info attributes are available as well.

-## Configurables

-Configurable products are defined as the configuration of configuration attributes and variants

-Given some simple products (SimpleProduct, here: $simple1, $simple2, $simple3), they can be combined to form a configurable with:

-    $configurable = new ConfigurableProduct('scottish-table', ['color', 'weight'], [
-        $simple1,
-        $simple2,
-        $simple3
-    ]);

-Here the configurable with sku 'scottish-table' defines two "super attributes": color and weight.
-The attributes must have global scope and input type Dropdown.

-The three simples each need to have a unique combination of attribute values for these super attributes.

-Importing is done with

-    $importer->importConfigurableProduct($configurable);

 ## Related, Up Sell, and Cross Sell Products

 These so called "linked" products are stored as references to other products.
 When entering them, specify a product with an sku.